 Moreover, I am also able to remove small particels by using a filter.

 Chosing a water filter system is of course a personal choice.
 In my case I like to have a water filter which does the job, is leighweight and has a long lifespan.
-Currently, I found the Sawyer Mini for a long time I am quite excited to use the additional features of the MSR TrailShot.
+Having used the Sawyer Mini for a long time I am quite excited to use the additional features of the MSR TrailShot.

 Comment on this post on our Facebook page or on Twitter.
 Visit us on Instagram or watch us packrafting on YouTube.